 We primarily place our investments in instruments that meet high credit quality standards, as specified in our investment policy guidelines.
 The policy guidelines also limit the amount of our credit exposure to any one issue, issuer and type of instrument.
 At December 31, 2010, the modified duration of our fixed income investment portfolio, including cash and cash equivalents, was 2.9 years, which means that an instantaneous parallel shift in the yield curve of 100 basis points would result in a change of 2.9% in the fair value of our fixed income portfolio.
-For an upward shift in the yield curve, the fair value would increase.
+For an upward shift in the yield curve, the fair value of our portfolio would decrease and for a downward shift in the yield curve, the fair value would increase.